 Seoul is a city full of life, culture and exciting things to do.
 From shopping, food, history to nightlife, this vibrant city has it all!
-To get a good taste of what Seoul has to offer, start with the following popular and fun activities on your visit.
+To get a good taste of what Seoul has to offer, start with the following popular and fun activities on your visit -these are the top 10 things to do in Seoul.

 Top 10 Things to Do in Seoul